lee-zhg/db2-nodejs-helloworld/README.md

   },
   "name": "dashdbnodesample",
   "version": "0.0.1",
-  "description": "A sample node app for connecting to dashDB service on Bluemix", "dependencies": {
+  "description": "A sample node app for connecting to dashDB service on IBM Cloud", "dependencies": {
     "cf-deployment-tracker-client": "0.0.8",
     "express": "3.5.x",